 So… are you or aren’t you a no-kill sheltering organization?

 The definition and use of the term “no-kill” are controversial.
-Some consider any shelter with a live release rate of over 90% to be “no-kill.”
-Our live release rate is over 90%, however, we do not use this term because we believe it divides animal welfare organizations.
+We do not use this term because we believe it divides animal welfare organizations.
 We do not believe it is useful or scientific in promoting shelter practices that best meet animal welfare standards.
 The term “no-kill” is best used to describe community goals, and not to describe individual shelters within a community.